Codecademy/docs/content/plotly/concepts/graph-objects/terms/candlestick/candlestick.md

   - 'paths/data-visualization'
 ---

-The **`.Candlestick()`** method in the `graph_objects` module in Plotly is used to create candlestick charts widely for visualizing financial data.
-A candlestick chart displays four key data points for a specific period:
+The **`.Candlestick()`** method in Plotly's [`graph_objects`](https://www.codecademy.com/resources/docs/plotly/graph-objects) module is used to create candlestick charts, widely used for visualizing financial data.
+A candlestick chart displays four key data points for a specific time period:

 1. **Open** - The starting value of the asset.
 2. **High** - The highest value achieved within the time period.